Mitsubishi Colt: Nameplate history

 The "Colt" nameplate was first introduced in 1962, which started as a line of small cars sold predominantly in Japan.
 These models continued on in various similar forms until 1971.
 Between 1978 and 2002, the nameplate was applied to export versions of the Mirage in markets such as Europe and for a time, in Australia.
 Between 2002 and 2013, the nameplate was referred to a subcompact hatchback (and derivative body styles) that replaced the Mirage line.
 Unlike previously, the "Colt" nameplate was used internationally.

 Various other unrelated models have been designated "Colt" over time as well.
+As the successor of the Colt 1500, the first generation Galant was marketed as the "Colt Galant"–including the closely related "Colt Galant GTO" sport car–in Japan and various export markets.
 The L200 pickup truck in South Africa utilised the "Colt" nameplate from 1992 to 2008.
-The nameplate is also used in export markets for a series of light commercial vehicles consisting of Delica-based "Colt T100/T120/L300/1400" (1968–present), Suzuki Carry-based "Colt T120SS" (1991–2019), and Canter-based "Colt T200/Diesel" (1975–2022).
+The nameplate is also used in export markets (mostly in Indonesia) for a series of light commercial vehicles consisting of Delica-based "Colt T100/T120/L300 (L030 only)" (1968–present), Suzuki Carry Futura-based "Colt T120SS" (1991–2019), and Canter-based "Colt Diesel" (1975–2022; T200/T210, FE1, FE3/FE4, FE7/FE8 only).

-Colt was also used as a marque from 1974 to 1984 by the Colt Car Company to market Mitsubishi vehicles in the United Kingdom.
+Colt was also used as a marque from 1974 to 1984 by the Colt Car Company to market Mitsubishi vehicles in the United Kingdom, where the name had unfortunate associations with the Mitsubishi A6M Zero fighter plane from World War II, while also being hard to pronounce.
 In New Zealand, the Colt brand ceased in favour of the Mitsubishi name in 1970, upon the release of the "Dyna-wedge" Galant model.